A Rural Journey Through The Countryside And Lake Kasumigaura, Savoring The Passage Of Time.

 Bed room-

-When you open the large sliding doors in the living room, the wind flows through the house, creating a very pleasant atmosphere.
-You can relax on the tatami mats, read or meditate on the “engawa” (porch), and spend your time at ease in the tranquility of the natural surroundings.
 It’s a peaceful and serene environment where you can unwind, create enjoyable memories with friends and family, and have your own time as you like.

 The veranda is located by the south window of the traditional Japanese house – during winter, the sunlight streams onto the veranda around midday, creating a warm and cozy spot.